nguy/artview/docs/source/script_tutorial.rst

         # start Control
         menu.addComponentMenuItem(artview.components.RadarDisplay)

-    Now you may found Display at the components sub-menu and start a new one there.
+    Now you find Display in the components sub-menu and can start a new one there.

 Plug-ins
 --------

-    Plug-ins are define as user specific components that don't interfere in the over all working of ARTview, they are all found in the :artview:`artview/plugins` folder and accessed in :py:mod:`artview.plugins`.
-For specific information on what each plug-in does please see the reference-manual, I just want to say that by default we ask that all plug-ins have the `GUIstart` method, therefore to access them at execution time add the following at your script
+    Plug-ins are defined as user specific components that don't interfere in the over all working of ARTview.
+They are found in the :artview:`artview/plugins` folder and accessed in :py:mod:`artview.plugins`.
+For specific information on what each plug-in does please see the reference-manual.
+    By default we ask that all plug-ins have the `GUIstart` method.
+Therefore to access them at execution time add the following at your script:

     .. code-block:: python